• Ebook

 Instructions

-3. In a mixing bowl, add all dry ingredients.
-Whisk together well.
+• Dry Ingredients: In a large mixing bowl, add the flour, baking soda, baking powder, sugar, and salt.
+Whisk everything together well.
 Once other ingredients are added, there will be little mixing so break up large clumps and mix well now.

-4. Add vegan buttermilk, flax egg, and lemon zest to the dry ingredients.
+• Batter: Add dairy-free milk mixture, flax egg, and lemon zest to the dry ingredients.
 Stir just enough to mix ingredients together but do not over-mix.
-Small clumps are fine.
+Small clumps of flour are fine.
 I aim for less than 15 mixing strokes with a spatula.
-Gently fold in the blueberries.
+Then gently fold in the blueberries.

 Notes